andrescorrada/DEC-HAI-2022AIAuditChallenge/DifferentNotionsOfIndependence.md

 techonlogy, the operating point will be around understood regimes where only a few of the m-way correlation values need to be measured.

-## The Notion of Error Independence for Algebraic evaluators
+## The Notion of Error Independence for Algebraic Evaluators

 We can finally define what being **independent** means for a finite sample of the decisions of an ensemble of noisy judges.
 It means that all the m-way error